-- Carefully consider the specifics of how the benefits and costs of congestion pricing impact different geographic and demographic groups. - Congestion pricing can benefit communities that have been harmed in the past, providing meaningful equity benefits to the region.
-Similarly, if not done thoughtfully, congestion pricing could harm BIPOC and low-income communities, compounding past injustices. - Conversations around congestion pricing costs, revenues, and reinvestment decisions should happen at a local and regional scale and address both local and regional priorities as pricing programs have benefits and impacts across the region.
+- Congestion pricing can benefit communities that have been harmed in the past, providing meaningful equity benefits to the region.
+However, if not done thoughtfully, congestion pricing could harm BIPOC and low-income communities, compounding past injustices. - Conversations around congestion pricing costs, revenues, and reinvestment decisions should happen at the local, regional, and when appropriate the state scale, depending on the distribution of benefits and impacts for the specific policy, project, or program being implemented.